TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 {% details "On Struct vs. Class" %}
 Structs are public by default.
 Classes are private by default.

-Public/private are concepts which fall under {% abbr "OOP", "object-oriented programming" %} [enapsulation](https://www.sumologic.com/glossary/encapsulation).
+Public/private are concepts which fall under {% abbr "OOP", "object-oriented programming" %} ***encapsulation***.
 With encapsulation, we bundle data and only expose certain API methods for public users, whilst hiding implementation.
 With a cyber analogy, this is not unlike exposing certain ports (HTTP/HTTPS) on a machine, and protecting other ports with a firewall.

 I chose to use `struct` here because I'm lazy and want to make members public.^[In proper engineering, we would hide implementation behind `private`, so `next_node` should be a private variable.]
 Some of them are accessed directly in `main` anyway.